 inserting an amount of cash into the Tai-Sai Terminal’s note acceptor; or

-by tendering to the Dealer an amount of cash or chips.
+by tendering to the Dealer an amount of cash or chips; or

+transferring cash equivalent credits for play from a player loyalty cashless account in accordance with the relevant Electronic Transfer Limits.

 4.4 Where a player inserts cash into a Tai-Sai Terminal’s note acceptor (as contemplated by rule 4.3(a)), the amount of cash will automatically be credited to that Tai-Sai Terminal’s chip account.